juanpc2018/Amiga-PPC-links/README.md

 The X1000 is also different than X5000 / NXP, needs different installer, because has different CPU. </br>
 AmigaOS4 is designed for PowerPC, and Apple PowerMac G5 has PowerPC CPU, </br>
 but Not All PPC are the same. </br>
+different Boot Firmware U--Boot vs. OpenFirmware </br>
-different Boot Firmware & CPU design, like QEMU requires specific CPU to run. </p>
+different CPU design, like QEMU requires specific CPU to run. </p>

-AmigaOS4.1 and Fienix Linux have different .iso installers for each: </br>
+AmigaOS4.1 and Fienix Linux have different .iso installers for each system: </br>
-Classic FE available for purchase from Hyperion Website or from Authorized distributors, </br>
+Classic FE available for purchase from Hyperion Website or Authorized distributors, </br>
 is compatible with AmigaOne 500 "Sam440/460ex" PPC CPUs, FS-UAE, QEMU, and Amiga 4000 with CyberStorm PPC accelerator, </br>
-the X1000 / X5000 installers are designed for other PowerPC CPUs, Bundled when purchasing X5000 New. </p>
+the X1000 / X5000 installers are designed for other PowerPC platforms, Bundled when purchasing a New X5000. </p>

 Untested: Build rEFInd from source on PPC, </br>
 http://www.rodsbooks.com/refind/getting.html </p>

 Unknown if Classic installer or X5000 installer Boot on Newer Raptor Talos II "dual cpu" / Lite or BlackBird "single cpu" </br>
 https://www.raptorcs.com/content/base/products.html </br>
-Those have a similar IBM POWER9 v2 PowerPC architecture. </br>
+Those have IBM POWER9 v2 PowerPC CPU, </br>
+Classic FE Probably Not because Older PowerPC were (BE) Big.Endian and Newer PowerPC are (LE) little.Endian, </br>
+totally opposite, Not Only different Boot but also different architecture. </br>
 https://en.wikipedia.org/wiki/POWER9 </br>
 Unknown IF Raptor Sforza CPUs allows VM. </p>

 To Run AmigaOS4.1 on a Vintage PowerMac G5 2003-2005, CPUs: 970 / 970FX / 970MP </br>
 https://en.wikipedia.org/wiki/Power_Mac_G5 </br>
-requires emulating PowerPC in PowerPC, to solve the OpenFW, CPU & Boot differences. </p>
+requires emulating PowerPC in PowerPC with FS-UAE PPC, E-UAE PPC, QEMU PPC, to solve OpenFW, CPU & Boot differences. </p>

 installing OSX or Linux for PPC, </br>
-there are different for old & New PowerPC machines:</br> https://youtu.be/g-Ugfqj1ank </br>
+for old & New PowerPC machines:</br>
+https://youtu.be/g-Ugfqj1ank </br>
 https://cdimage.debian.org/cdimage/ports/current/ </br>
 https://forums.macrumors.com/threads/debian-sid-installation-guide-powerpc.2146795/ </br>